SBIR

 In phase III the small businesses’ focus is on commercializing outcomes achieved through phases I & II.

-Funding: The SBIR program does not fund phase III
+Funding: The SBIR does not fund phase III

 SBIR vs. STTR